magarshak/frontend-project-46/README.md

 ## About project
 __Diff Tool__ - is a program that compares two files, identifies the differences between them, and displays them to the user.
-It supports the following file formats: JSON, YML, and YAML.
+It supports the following file formats: JSON, YML and YAML.

 ## How to install
 Before you start, make sure that: